Error Handling

 codefield for programmatic branching, not themessagefield.
 Messages are human-readable and may change. - For rate limiting, always respect

 Retry-After.
-Do not implement a fixed retry interval โ the header tells you exactly how long to wait. - The search endpoint can return 503 independently of other endpoints.
-If you get a 503 on search, the document and hierarchy endpoints are likely still working.
+Do not implement a fixed retry interval โ the header tells you exactly how long to wait. - The search endpoint can return 503 or 504 independently of other endpoints.
+If search fails, the document and hierarchy endpoints are likely still working.